Carbon Offset - Green Initiative

 In Tasmania it is obvious that from a tourism perspective our most attractive & unique features are those provided by mother nature - beautiful waterfalls, ancient tree & plant species, animals found only in Tasmania and many other stunning natural features.
 It makes sense that unless we maintain a focus on conserving these natural features in every way, they may not be there for the tourists of tomorrow.
 Tourism aside, we also have a strong desire to conserve the landscape of Tasmania for future generations, so they can experience & appreciate the beauty and abundance of our natural world.

-This season we are launching an initiative to partially offset the carbon footprint of our touring operations - or at least take initial & strong steps in that direction.
-Starting with a focus on our local area (The Derwent Valley) we are committing to a tree planting effort for the upcoming season.
+In the Winter of 2022 we launched an initiative to partially offset the carbon footprint of our touring operations - or at least take initial & strong steps in that direction.
+Starting with a focus on our local area (The Derwent Valley) we have committed to a tree planting effort for the upcoming seasons.

-"Our commitment for 2022/23 season is to plant 1 tree for every guest we host in Tasmania".
+"Our commitment is to plant 1 tree for every guest we host in Tasmania".